From volunteer to valued leader: Perla’s 29-year journey with SMRC

 What keeps Perla going is simple: knowing she’s making a difference.

-Her advice to anyone wanting to join the community care sector is clear: “If they got a passion to support, to work in the aged care industry, then follow your heart… [Commitment and dedication are] the important ingredients of being an all-rounder.”
+Her advice to anyone wanting to join the community care sector is clear: “If you’ve got a passion to support, to work in the aged care industry, then follow your heart… [Commitment and dedication are] the important ingredients of being an all-rounder.”

 “It’s my second home… where I feel valued, appreciated, and the comfort is here.”